Moiramora Doul: Location

-The Moiramora Daul is situated on the banks of the Burhidihing River, approximately two kilometers west of Khamati Ghat in Mancotta Mouza of Dibrugarh district.
+The Moiramora Daul is situated on the banks of the Burhidihing River, approximately two kilometres west of Khamati Ghat in Mancotta Mouza of Dibrugarh district.
 It is well connected to Dibrugarh city, with the Dibrugarh railway station around 20 km away and the Dibrugarh Airport about 27 km away.
 The Moiramora Satra is situated in the former Langeri Mouza, which is now known as "Jakai Napam Than Gaon."